Tympanometry: Procedure

 The categorising of tympanometric data should not be used as a diagnostic indicator.
 It is merely a description of shape.
 There is a distinction between the three types as well as the two subtypes of type A, namely AS and AD.
 For example, AS (a shallow tympanogram) will show a stiff middle ear system or AD (a deep tympanogram) consistent with ossicular discontinuity or a monomeric membrane.
 Only measures of static acoustic admittance, ear canal volume, and tympanometric width/gradient compared to sex, age, and race specific normative data can be used to somewhat accurately diagnose middle ear pathology along with the use of other audiometric data (e.g. air and bone conduction thresholds, otoscopic examination, normal word recognition at elevated presentation levels, etc.).

-Tympanometry on smartphones
+Tympanometry by end users

+Smartphones

 There have been a few efforts to lower the cost of tympanometers by using smartphones.
 In 2022, University of Washington researchers had demonstrated an end-to-end smartphone-based tympanometer system that consists of a portable phone attachment used to change the air pressure in the ear.
 The smartphone computes and displays a tympanogram and reports peak acoustic admittance in real-time.
 The smartphone-based system operated at 226 Hz and in proof-of-concept testing showed comparable results to commercial tympanometers.
 Given the ubiquity of smartphones across the world, these mobile systems may help make these audiology tools accessible across the world.

+Consumer devices

+Consumer devices have been made to allow checking for middle-ear fluid at home.
+A 2009 study found the Ear Check Middle Ear Monitor consumer model acoustic reflectometer to give few false negative results in detecting middle-ear fluid; specificity and positive predictive values were modest, with many false positives.
+The device was no longer available in 2023.